Rob-pw/rob-pw.github.io/_posts/2014-01-08-websockets.markdown

 ``` javascript
 var socket = new WebSocket('ws://localhost:8081');
 ```
-*The "ws" protocol is insecure, similar to HTTP; if you're transferring personal data then you will need to research how to implement wss. *
+* The "ws" protocol is insecure, similar to HTTP; if you're transferring personal data then you will need to research how to implement wss. *

 This will automatically attempt establishment of a connection to the server running on localhost on port 8081.

 There are a number of events that can be attached to:

-- open; once the connection is established.
+- onopen; once the connection is established.
-- message; when a message is received.
+- onmessage; when a message is received.
-- error; if an error is encountered.
+- onerror; if an error is encountered.
-- close; once the connection is closed.
+- onclose; once the connection is closed.
-- ping; if a ping request is received.
+- onping; if a ping request is received.
-- pong; if a pong request is received.
+- onpong; if a pong request is received.

 Let's bind to the 'onopen' event so that we can perform actions once connected.